preminger/goctx/README.md

     go build -o bin/goctx ./app/goctx
     ```

-  - Using Mage and GoReleaser (snapshot build):
+  - Using Stave and GoReleaser (snapshot build):

     ```shell
-    mage build
+    stave build
     ```

   Artifacts will be placed under the `dist/` directory when using GoReleaser.